fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Set-AzureADPolicy.md

 ```

 ### -Type
-\[Optional\] The type of policy, for token lifetimes always use "TokenLifetimePolicy"
+Specifies the type of policy.
+For token lifetimes, use "TokenLifetimePolicy".

 ```yaml
 Type: String